What are the 4 Functions of Accounts Payable

 Effective record keeping not only promotes transparency and accountability in the accounts process but also empowers organizations to make informed financial decisions.

-4- Vendor management
+4- Vendor Management

 AP teams are in charge of overseeing interactions with vendors and suppliers which includes negotiating payment terms and discounts, settling conflicts, and attending to any problems that could occur.
 They should aim to build and make the relationships with suppliers and vendors as healthy as possible.